 When to Visit Quetico Provincial Park

-The lakes in Quetico tend to shed their ice around between mid and late May which gives the early bird visitor a chance at hungry fish with a brief cool bug free experience.
+The lakes tend to shed their ice around between mid and late May which gives the early bird visitor a chance at hungry fish with a brief cool bug free experience.
 If you are looking to visit in May be sure to call a us to ensure that the ice is out.
 If not, you may find yourself watching the ice melt.

 August: Is the peak season, especially so around the first Monday in August which is a civic holiday in Ontario.
-You will need to reserve well in advance to secure your Quetico Provincial Park reservation and if you are renting gear from an outfitter be sure to reserve your your canoe and shuttle well in advance.
-Expect excellent weather with low to no bugs with great swimming and yes the fish will take still take your lure.
+You will need to reserve well in advance to secure your Quetico Provincial Park reservation and if you are renting gear from an outfitter, be sure to reserve your canoe and shuttle well in advance.
+Expect excellent weather with low to no bugs, great swimming and yes the fish will take still take your lure.
 You will see your fellow paddlers but there is plenty of campsites and you can still enjoy the quiet solitude that Quetico offers.
 On a side note, this is the best time to introduce a friend or family to the wonders of Quetico.
 Here is a family friendly 3 + days canoe route: The Bays Trip

 September: Is very busy around the labor day weekend, which falls on the first Monday of September.
 Again, park reservations are definitely required as are reservations with local Quetico outfitters for boats and shuttles.
 Beyond labor day the park visits drop off as people go back to work and school.
 This makes the last two middle weeks off September a fabulous time to explore Quetico park.
 You will enjoy moderated temperates with no bugs and few visitors.
 You will also see the slow progression of the fall colors as the seasons progress.